Grid homology for singular links in lens space and a resolution cube: Singular link and grid diagram

 \end{defi}

 The set of Reidermeister moves for torus diagrams of singular links in lens spaces is shown in \text{Figure \ref{fig:rmoves-new}} following those defined for spatial graphs in \cite{MR946218}.

 The first three moves are the usual ones, while IV and V account for newly introduced vertices.
-Due to definition difference comparing with Kauffman's setup, here Reidemeister move V can only happen between edges with same orientation at a vertex.
+Due to definition difference compared with Kauffman's setup, here Reidemeister move V can only happen between edges with the same orientation at a vertex.

+\begin{defi} Let $D$ be a generic projection of some links $L$ in $L(p,q)$ to the Heegaard diagram $T^2$ via the flow of a Morse function compatible with the Heegaard splitting.
+Equip the torus with two generic representatives $\alpha_0$ and $\beta_0$ of attaching curves of 1-handle and 2-handle, respectively.
+We can construct a new torus diagram $D'$ for $L$ by replacing an arc in $D$ that contains only over crossings (resp. under crossings) with its complement in a parallel copy of $\beta_0$(resp.$\alpha_0$).
+In this case, we say $L'$ differ from $L$ by a \emph{$\beta$-disk slide} (\emph{$\alpha$-disk slide}).
+See Figure \ref{fig:disk slide} for an illustration. \end{defi}

-\begin{thm} Consider $L$ and $L'$ being singular links in $L(p,q)$ with the same underlying graph, the following are equivalent: \begin{enumerate} \item $L$ and $L'$ are equivalent; \item $L$ and $L'$ differ by a finite sequence of disk moves; \item regular projections of $L$ and $L'$ to the Heegaard torus differ by a finite sequence of singular Reidemeister moves. \end{enumerate}
+\begin{thm} Consider $L$ and $L'$ to be singular links in $L(p,q)$ with the same underlying graph, the following are equivalent: \begin{enumerate} \item $L$ and $L'$ are equivalent; \item $L$ and $L'$ differ by a finite sequence of disk moves; \item regular projections of $L$ and $L'$ to the Heegaard torus differ by a finite sequence of singular Reidemeister moves and disk slides. \end{enumerate}

 \end{thm} \begin{proof} (3) implies (1) is clear.